mradamdavies/number-skid/README.md

 At the moment it only returns Amazon scammer phone numbers.

-Search results are limited to 30 total numbers (10 numbers per domain).
+Search results are limited to 30 total numbers max.